Success for local campaigners against intensive poultry unit

 In Herefordshire’s case, the industry is driven by the presence of the US conglomerate Cargill, which has a processing plant in Hereford and a feed mill in Allensmore.
 Farmers erect and manage the buildings themselves, meaning that Cargill itself does not have to invest in land or buildings, although it employs the drivers and workers who catch the grown birds by their thousands at night.

 But it is the taxpayer who pays for the highway improvements and maintenance needed to support all this traffic.
-Farmers do not pay business rates on intensive livestock buildings.
+Farmers do not pay business rates on intensive poultry unit buildings.

-HCPRE is also very concerned about the hundreds of thousands of tonnes of waste produced by poultry units in Herefordshire and surrounding counties.
+We are also very concerned about the hundreds of thousands of tonnes of waste produced by poultry units in Herefordshire and surrounding counties.
 Much of this is spread on fields as fertiliser with the risk that nutrients and toxins get into the rivers, causing pollution.
 The growth in the industry has coincided with a rise in phosphate levels in the River Wye Special Area of Conservation and the River Lugg, a Site of Special Scientific Interest.
 Poultry litter contains more phosphorus than any other farm manure as well as arsenic and other residues.
+For more information on water quality and phosphate levels, go to phosphate pollution.

-The intensity of the production process increases every year as the industry produces birds that reach “maturity” ever more quickly.
-The broiler industry is predicting that by 2020, chickens will reach “table-weight” just 19 days from hatching.
+The intensity of the production process increases every year as the industry produces birds that reach ‘maturity’ ever more quickly, with chickens reaching ‘table-weight’ just 19 days from hatching.
 This can only increase the amounts of manure produced.

-HCPRE is campaigning for a change in planning policy to recognise that intensive livestock units are industrial development, with impacts as harmful as other large industries, and that they should be located on brownfield land with good transport connections, away from people’s homes and on sites where the landscape would not be harmed.
+We are campaigning for a change in planning policy to recognise that intensive poultry units are industrial development, with impacts as harmful as other large industries, and that they should be located on brownfield land with good transport connections, away from people’s homes and on sites where the landscape would not be harmed.
 Basically, not in the open countryside.

 We would like the industry to re-think its model and operate more sustainably by locating all the different processes – egg-laying, hatching, growing, feed production and so on – if not in a single location, at least in close proximity to one another.

-If you become aware of an application in the area and require HCPRE advice, please give us as much notice as possible to allow the production of a suitable objection.
+If you become aware of an application in the area and would like our advice, please give us as much notice as possible to allow the production of a suitable objection.